Airbus A310: Sales and production end

 During the early 1990s, demand for the aircraft began to slacken; there were no new A310 passenger orders placed during the late 1990s, in part due to the introduction of the newer and more advanced Airbus A330 during this time.
 As a result, on June 15, 1998, the last delivery of an A310 (msn.
 706, reg.UK-31003) was made to Uzbekistan Airways.
 The A310, along with its A300 stablemate, officially ceased production during July 2007, though an order from Iraqi Airways for five A310s had remained on the books until July 2008.
 The remaining freighter sales were to be instead fulfilled by the new A330-200F derivative.

-The A310 has been commonly marketed as an introduction to wide-body operations for airlines based in developing countries.
-The airliner was replaced in Airbus' range by the highly successful A330-200, which shares its fuselage cross-section.
+The A310 had been commonly marketed as an introduction to wide-body operations for airlines based in developing countries.
+The airliner was replaced in Airbus's range by the highly successful A330-200, which shares its fuselage cross-section.
 Between 1983, and the last aircraft produced in 1998, 255 A310s were delivered.
 The A300 and A310 established Airbus as a competitor to Boeing, and allowed it to go ahead with the more ambitious A320, and A330 / A340 families.

-As of July 2017, thirty-seven A310s remain in commercial service; major operators are Air Transat and Mahan Air with nine aircraft each; Fedex Express (six), and seven airlines operating thirteen aircraft between them.
+As of July 2017, thirty-seven A310s remain in commercial service; major operators are Air Transat and Mahan Air with nine aircraft each; Fedex Express (six), and seven other airlines operating thirteen aircraft between them.

 The Royal Canadian Air Force (RCAF) currently operates a fleet of five Airbus CC-150 Polaris, civilian Airbus A310-300s, originally owned by Wardair, and subsequently Canadian Airlines International, after the airlines merged.
 The aircraft were then sold to the Canadian government, and have been converted for use as the primary long-distance transport aircraft as part of the Royal Canadian Air Force's fleet of Royal Canadian Air Force VIP aircraft.

+As of January 2025, only 33 remain in service, with 22 being ACJs, 8 being in passenger service (with Ariana Afghan Airlines(3), Iran Air (1), Iran Airtour (4) being the only remaining passenger operators) and 3 in cargo service (UPS Airlines).